 Not the drug, but the effect

-At the end of the nineties, an important additional find was made.
-An experimental anti-inflammatory drug, intended to combat local brain inflammation after a stroke, was also found to have an inhibitory effect on other inflammations in the body in laboratory animals, while it had only been administered in the brain.
+An important discovery was made in the late 1990s.
+An experimental anti-inflammatory drug, intended to combat local inflammation of the brain after a stroke, also appeared to have an inhibitory effect on other inflammations in the body in laboratory animals, even though it had only been administered to the brain.
 No mechanism could be found for this.
-The drug was supposed to be physically transported from the brain to the whole body — but it wasn't.
+The drug should be physically transported from the brain to the entire body - but it wasn't.

 After months of trying to find the transport route from the brain to the body, the researchers decided to cut the vagus nerve, a bundle of about 100,000 nerve fibers that runs from the brain to the heart, lungs, gastrointestinal tract and other important organs.
 When the vagus nerve was cut, the anti-inflammatory effect disappeared in other parts of the body and was limited to the brain, where the drug had been administered.